JoshuaLampert/DispersiveShallowWater.jl/docs/src/overview.md

 It is also possible to plot the solution variables at a fixed spatial point over time by calling `plot(semi => sol, x)` for some `x`-value, see [create_figures.jl](https://github.com/JoshuaLampert/DispersiveShallowWater.jl/blob/main/create_figures.jl) for some examples.

 Often, it is interesting to have a look at how the quantities that are recorded by the `AnalysisCallback` evolve in time.
-To do this end, you can `plot` the `AnalysisCallback` by
+To this end, you can `plot` the `AnalysisCallback` by

 ```@example overview
 plot(analysis_callback)
 savefig("analysis_callback.png")
 ```

-This creates the following figure.
+This creates the following figure:

 ![](analysis_callback.png)

 You can see that the linear invariants ``\int_\Omega\eta\textrm{d}x`` and ``\int_\Omega v\textrm{d}x`` are indeed conserved exactly.
-The entropy, however, starts growing at around ``t = 17`` up to approximately 5e-5.
+The entropy, however, starts growing at around ``t = 17``  and rises up to approximately ``5e-5``.
 This is because of the fact that, during the time integration, a nonlinear invariant is not necessarily conserved, even if the semidiscretization conserves the quantity exactly.
 How to obtain a fully-discrete structure-preserving numerical scheme is explained in the following section.

 ## Use entropy-conserving time integration

-Two obtain entropy-conserving time-stepping schemes DispersiveShallowWater.jl uses the relaxation method introduced in [^Ketcheson2019] and further developed in [^RanochaSayyariDalcinParsaniKetcheson2020].
+To obtain entropy-conserving time-stepping schemes DispersiveShallowWater.jl uses the relaxation method introduced in [^Ketcheson2019] and further developed in [^RanochaSayyariDalcinParsaniKetcheson2020].
 The relaxation method is implemented as a [`RelaxationCallback`](@ref), which takes a function representing the conserved quantity as the keyword argument `invariant`.
 Therefore, we can run the same example as above, but using relaxation on the entropy by simply adding another callback to the `CallbackSet`:

 ```@example overview
 analysis_callback = AnalysisCallback(semi; interval = 10,